tomvon/xframe/README.markdown

 ###12 Column Grid System###

 XFrame has breakpoints for small, medium and large screens.
-To establish a layout for each case you use the xlg- and xmed- classes for posts.
+To establish a layout for each case use the xlg- and xmed- classes for posts.
 If neither class is set the post will be the full with of the enclosing div.
 You specify the number of columns a post should take up by appending a number to the classes like xlg-6 for 6 columns on large screens.

 In the example below there will be a row of 4 boxes on large screens (3 columns + 3 columns + 3 columns + 3 columns = 12 columns) and a row of 2 boxes on medium screens (6 columns + 6 columns = 12 columns).
 The heights of all posts in the same row will be equalized, based on the tallest content, automatically.